Hylia358/CI-ML3-Cooking-Cauldron/README.md

 - Once the user has decided which category they are looking for (Breakfast, Lunch or Dinner) they will scroll to the desired carousel (indicated by the name)
 - Scroll either left or right until the desired recipe comes up

+My main goal with this website was not to rely on Styling heavily but to focus more on useability, e.g. I want to provide them with what they need rather than looking all fancy.

 ## UX:
 ### User stories
 I'm a cooking teacher at my local secondary school and i need a place to keep recipes (besides a book) and be able to filter them for my classes.